Financial Institutions Security

 Employee Training and Awareness

-• Phishing Awareness: Regular training programs educate employees about phishing attacks and social engineering tactics.
+• Phishing Awareness: Training programs educate employees about phishing attacks and social engineering tactics.
 Employees play a crucial role in preventing breaches.

 • Incident Response Drills: Conduct simulated cyberattack scenarios to prepare staff for real-world incidents.
 Quick and effective responses minimize damage.